 - difficulty being loving or affectionate with a family member

-- avoiding people, activities, or places because they’re associated with a past trauma or event
+- avoiding people, activities, or places because they’re associated with past trauma

 - reduced ability to express emotion